-Participation as the main R&D institution by an institution connected to the Principle Investigator of the feasibility study: \square Yes / \square No
+Participation as the main research institution by an institution connected to the Principle Investigator of the feasibility study: $\Box$ Yes / $\Box$ No

-Name of the institution in question (researcher name): ooo Co., Ltd. (oo oo)
+Name of the institution in question (researcher name): ooo Co., Ltd. (ooo)

 Reasons and details:

 <Example> This institution was established based on the Principal Investigator's R&D outcomes, and although s/he is currently a technical advisor and not directly involved in management, s/he may be appointed as a board member from July 2021.